BobSaidHi/CSC-480-04_Lab4/README.md

 ## Files You Might Want to Read

-While these files are pretty similar to your previous assignments, there are some minor differences and it may be worth refreshing your understandings.
+While these files are pretty similar to your previous assignments, there are some minor differences, and it may be worth refreshing your understandings.

 > `model.py`:  This contains the dungeon data models(ie `GameState`, `Location`, `LocationDistribution`,